 Jake: @matt will ship the Slack permission stuff later today

-Not only had he taken the request, but he’d also written the code, tested it in staging, and was ready to ship within an hour…and had time to fit in a morning Gym session, too.
+Not only had they taken the request, but they’d also written the code, tested it in staging, and was ready to ship it within an hour…and had time to fit in a morning Gym session, too.

 Here I was, struggling with a blog post, while Jake was knocking out new features in 10 minutes.

 Matt: If you can be a little more incompetent, I’d really appreciate it!

 A joke, for sure.
 But what is it they say about truth in jest?